valiantThorr/explore/.github/PULL_REQUEST_TEMPLATE.md

 ---------------------------------------------------------------------

-**Please note: we will close your PR without comment if you do not check the boxes above and provide ALL requested information.**
+**Note: we will close your PR without comment if you do not check the boxes above and provide ALL requested information.**